interledger/web-monetization-extension/docs/testing/testplan.md

    - [storytogo.ca](https://storytogo.ca)
    - [roamancing.com](https://roamancing.com)

-2. Visit the Web Monetization Playground, and add any Fynbos Canada wallet addresses.
+2. Visit the Web Monetization Playground, and add any GateHub wallet addresses.
 Here are a few payment pointers that you can use:
    - https://ilp.gatehub.net/276288680/EUR
    - https://ilp.gatehub.net/870065172/USD